ccamel/awesome-ccamel/README.md

 - [docker/setup-buildx-action](https://github.com/docker/setup-buildx-action) - GitHub Action to set up Docker Buildx
 - [dsherret/ts-nameof](https://github.com/dsherret/ts-nameof) - nameof in TypeScript
 - [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
 Loved by world-class marketing teams like Framer, Perplexity, Superhuman, Twilio, Buffer and more.
-- [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Free, local, open-source AI app builder ✨ v0 / lovable / Bolt alternative 🌟 Star if you like it!
+- [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!
 - [dydxprotocol/v4-web](https://github.com/dydxprotocol/v4-web) -
 - [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 - [easyops-cn/docusaurus-search-local](https://github.com/easyops-cn/docusaurus-search-local) - Offline/local search for Docusaurus v2/v3